Mayank0875/DSA-Problem/Cataloging Grimoire Sections/problem.md

 - The first line contains an integers n and target , the number of grimoires and the ID of the grimoire to find.
 - The second line contains n space-separated integers representing the sorted grimoire IDs.
-- You will be given the array as an input to your function

 ## Output Format